serverless/blog/posts/2018-11-29-publish-aws-lambda-layers-serverless-framework.md

 $ cd ffmpeg-layer
 ```

-Now remove the top-level `layers` section in `gifmaker/serverless.yml`.
-Then create a new
+Remove the top-level `layers` section in `gifmaker/serverless.yml`, then create a new
 `serverless.yml` in the `ffmpeg-layer` folder containing:

 ```yaml
 service: ffmpeg-layer
 frameworkVersion: ">=1.34.0 <2.0.0"